 - Somerset has lower levels of minimum attainment in all NVQ categories compared to the South-West region and England; - A higher proportion of Somerset's resident workforce are employed in lower skilled occupations than both the South-West and England; - A lower proportion of Somerset's resident workforce are employed in higher skilled occupations than the South-West and England; - Somerset has a higher proportion of employees that are not appropriately skilled for their job compared to the South-West, HotSW LEP area and England.

-Bridgwater & Taunton College serves a wide geographic area spanning the four current district authorities in Somerset, as shown in Figure 1 below, which will combine in April 2023 into one unitary Somerset Council.
+Bridgwater & Taunton College serves a wide geographic area spanning as shown in Figure 4 below, which combined in April 2023 into one unitary Somerset Council.